rkrx/php-db-sync/README.md

 > This project is not intended to sync two production servers.
 It is meant to sync some data from a staging or production server back to local dev machines.
 >
 > Even though it is not necessary, since db-sync will not write into the source database in any circumstance, it is recommended to use a db-user on the source database, that is configured to be read-only.
 Just to be clear.
+>
+> It is intended that only data gets synchronized.
+The table structure should be synched in the form of migration scripts and is outside the scope of this project.

 The most basic script for a source mariadb 10.2.3+ to a destination mariadb 10.2.3+ could look like this: